What is abruptio placenta?

 - Having an injury to the uterus.
 This could occur because of a car crash, a fall, or physical abuse.

-- Premature rupture of membranes for 24 hours or more, especially when there is an infection in the uterus.
+- Prelabour rupture of membranes for 24 hours or more, especially when there is an infection in the uterus.

 What are the symptoms?